guertinlab/Nascent_RNA_Methods/README.md

 The first processing step is to remove adapter sequence and we simultaneously discard reads that have insert sizes of one base.
 The 3´ adapter contains a UMI, which is sequenced prior to the adapter.
 Therefore, the vast majority of adapter/adapter ligation products have read lengths of exactly the length of the UMI.
 The option `-m $((UMI_length+2))` provides a one base buffer and discards reads with a length of the UMI + 1.

 The fraction of reads that result from adapter/adapter ligation products can be a useful metric.
+We calculate this value by first counting the number of lines in the original FASTQ file using `wc -l` and divide that value by 4 using `awk '{print $1/4}'` because FASTQ files contain four lines per sequence entry.
+This same operation is performed on the output file of reads that were too short, in this case 0 or 1 base insert.
+Divide the adapter/adapter ligation product value by the total and round to the hundredth with `$(echo "scale=2 ; $PE1_w_Adapter / $PE1_total" | bc)`.

 This value varies widely depending upon whether a size selection was performed in the library preparation.
 We recently dropped the size selection step from the protocol in an effort to reduce bias against small RNA inserts (cite Sathyan).
 If no size selection is performed, this value can be quite high; however, a high value does not indicate poor library quality.
 Because sequencing is relatively cheap, we tolerate up to 80% adapter/adapter ligation products.
 One needs to balance to cost of performing another experiment with sequencing uninformative adapter sequences.
 Later on we provide a formula for determining the required sequncing depth to result in a desired number of concordant aligned reads.
 So why this is a useful number, if all other QC metrics point to high quality data, then we recommend further sequencing depth if less than 80% of the reads are adapter/adapter ligation products.

 Each quality control metric can be distilled down to a single number that is printed to the file `${name}_QC_metrics.txt`.
 Alongside the value, we include the recommended threshold.
 We will continue to print all metrics to this file and plot (I NEED TO DO THIS< BUT FIRST I WANT TO PRINT THEM ALL) the data at the end of the workflow.
 I WILL REVISIT THE FEASIBILITY OF MAKING ALL THE QC METRICS EXCEED THE THRESHOLD AS OPPOSED TO SOME FALLING BELOW, BUT MAYBE WHEN WE PLOT IT WE CAN JUST MAKE THE THREHOLD HORZONTAL DOTTED LINE DIFFERNT COLORS FOR GREATER THAN OR LESS.